jucmaluco/Q7-Murano/README.md

 The same is true for all the companies analyzed (Microsoft, Apple and Google).
 This may be because of how the other parameters are used to determine the stock price.
-By using it's "Open", "High", "Low" and "Volume" data to predict the "Closing" data, and with 80% of the stock's past performance being used as a training database, it is hard to miss and looked for price.
+By using it's "Open", "High", "Low" and "Volume" data to predict the "Closing" data, and with 80% of the stock's past performance being used as a training database, it is hard to miss when looking for the "Close" price.
-<p> This result would not replicate when attempting to predict future stock prices, but assembling a regression line to determine future trends could help, as shown in the following graph: </p>
+<p> This result would not replicate when attempting to predict future stock prices, for the lack of access to information about it's current volume, or it's daily high and low, but assembling a regression line to determine future trends could help, as shown in the following graph: </p>

 ![image](https://github.com/user-attachments/assets/9ea0d929-76f8-4d0d-9a37-35b1db787981)